mmcginnis9272/CYDERES-CS-Skills-Challenge/README.md

 <span class=GramE><b>dissect</b><span style='mso-spacerun:yes'>  </span>filter</span>
-was used to break the log into fields by using the &lt;space&gt; character between all fields except for the description field which required the double-quote character due to the possibility of having multiple &lt;space&gt; characters in this field.
+was used to break the log into fields by using the &lt;space&gt; character between all fields except for the description field which required the double-quote character due to the possibility of having none or multiple &lt;space&gt; characters in this field.
 I also added a few more fields than required, such as timestamp, site, service, and port.<o:p></o:p></span></p>